AustinCrouch296/AustinCrouch296.github.io/README.md

 # Portfolio Website

-A  portfolio website for a Game Developer friend.
+A portfolio website built for a Game Developer friend.
+This site was built using HTML, CSS, and vanilla Javascript.

-Original Fork available here: [Responsive Portfolio Website Alexa](https://github.com/bedimcode/responsive-portfolio-website-Alexa)
+The original fork is available here: [Responsive Portfolio Website Alexa](https://github.com/bedimcode/responsive-portfolio-website-Alexa)

 `credits-bedimcode`